Skip to main content

 How do I care for a clover lawn?

-Can I mix clover with grass for a more diverse lawn?
+Can I mix clover with grass seed for a more diverse lawn?

 Yes, you can mix clover with grass to create a more diverse and eco-friendly lawn.
 This combination can improve soil fertility, reduce the need for fertilizers, and create a more drought-tolerant lawn.